AI & Automation

 • 4-step implementation: AI audit, high-impact applications, data infrastructure, advanced experiments

-From experimentation to AI-native marketing
+From experimenting to AI-native marketing

 The tipping point has been reached.
-Research by Bain & Company shows that 80% of consumers now rely on "zero-click" search results for at least 40% of their searches.
-This means that AI systems are increasingly becoming the first and last source of information for potential customers.
+Research by Bain & Company shows that 80% of consumers now rely on “zero-click” search results for at least 40% of their searches.
+This means AI systems are increasingly the first and last source of information for potential customers.

-I believe 2025 will be crucial.
+“I think 2025 will be crucial.
 The stakes are high.
-These are disruptive times.
-In 2025, we must be relentlessly focused on unlocking the benefits of this technology and solving real user problems
+These are disruptive moments.
+In 2025 we need to be relentlessly focused on unlocking the benefits of this technology and solving real user problems”

 — Sundar Pichai, CEO of Google & Alphabet

-1. Hyper-personalization at scale
+1. Hyper-personalisation at scale

 2. AI agents replace basic marketing tasks